 Weird explanation for istiḥsān, yes because he is allowed to buy and sell from ghayrihi, so its like a more basic definition of mukataba not looking at the particulars of his case?

+6:277 can x make y’s slave z a mukaatab, no. if he then actually pays?
+Yes, and we make it like his saying if you give me x amount then I will free my slave.

 6:278 can man do mukataba for one of his slaves and a missing slave together?
 Yes.
 But if the present slave dies whats the state of the other one?
 He is slave, unless he can immediately pay full amount of mukataba, then hes free by istiḥsān (and the dead one too)

 6:279 same situation as above, if the hadir dies, the gha2ib who wasn’t there for the actual mukataba what can he do?
 Can he just pay his part of it?
 By qiyas yes, but by istiḥsān he has to give whole amount because they were part of a single contract